Dp-finite and Noetherian NIP integral domains: Breadth in modular lattices and modules

 A \emph{multivaluation ring} is a finite intersection of valuation rings.
-Multivaluation rings are examples of $W_n$-domains: \begin{fact} Let $\Oo_1,\ldots,\Oo_n$ be pairwise incomparable non-trivial valuation rings on a field $K$, and let $R = \bigcap_{i = 1}^n \Oo_i$. \begin{enumerate} \item $R$ has exactly $n$ maximal ideals $\mm_1,\ldots,\mm_n$, and $\Oo_i$ is the localization of $R$ at $\mm_i$. \item $R$ has breadth $n$. \end{enumerate} \end{fact} The first point is well-known; a proof can be found in \cite[Proposition~6.2]{prdf2} as well as more reputable sources.
-The second point is \cite[Proposition~2.11]{prdf5}.
+Multivaluation rings are examples of $W_n$-domains: \begin{fact} Let $\Oo_1,\ldots,\Oo_n$ be pairwise incomparable non-trivial valuation rings on a field $K$, and let $R = \bigcap_{i = 1}^n \Oo_i$. \begin{enumerate} \item $R$ has exactly $n$ maximal ideals $\mm_1,\ldots,\mm_n$, and $\Oo_i$ is the localization of $R$ at $\mm_i$. \item $R$ has breadth $n$. \end{enumerate} \end{fact} The first point is well-known; see Lemma~3.2.6 and Theorem~3.2.7 in \cite{PE}.
+The second point is \cite[Lemma~6.5]{prdf3}.
+The first point is related to the approximation theorem for valuation topologies \cite[Theorem~2.4.1]{PE}, though note we are not assuming the $\Oo_i$ are independent.